|

 - The 3rd and Last Friday - Coffee in person at 10:00 AM or 2:00 PM

-- All Fridays except the 3rd and last Friday of each month Coffee Hour on Zoom at 9:00 AM.
+- One Friday of each month - Coffee Hour on Zoom at 9:00 AM.
+Watch Week at a Glance for date.

 - For registration, calendar questions, or log-in help, contact the WLLO office (503-308-8223).
 To get log in details to specific events, email info@WLLOvillage.org.
 (Many events are for members and volunteers only.)